 Festivals and events

-Some of them organise annual walking festivals too, wonderfully intimate affairs showcasing the best of the North York Moors.
+Why not sign up to a walk at one of these annual walking festivals, wonderfully intimate affairs showcasing the best of the North York Moors.
 They're a great way to experience the spectacular scenery and meet like-minded souls.

 Plenty of walks around Cleveland, led by Countryside Rangers, Loftus ACCORD Walking Group, Tees Valley Wildlife Trust, Cleveland Ironstone Mining Museum, River Tees Rediscovered and others.